vapory-legacy/cpp-vapory/doc/gitbook/whisper.md

 Whisper is a hybrid DHT/point-to-point communications system.
 It allows for transient publication and subscription of messages using a novel topic-based routing system.
 It gives exceptional levels of privacy, and can be configured to provide a privacy/efficiency tradeoff per application.

-Here follows a few gotchas in the present whisper API on the `eth` interactive console.
+Here follows a few gotchas in the present whisper API on the `vap` interactive console.
 It will be updated shortly.

 Points to note:
 - All API for whisper is contained in the `web3.shh` object.
 Type it in the interactive console to get a list of all functions and variables provided.